ForkyTheEditor/3d-memory-game/README.md

 # 3D Memory Game (in space!)
 This is a non-commercial project of mine, made only for educational purposes.

-Note that I do not own any of the assets used in the game.
+Note that I do not own most of the assets used in the game.

 Music by Jake Chudnow.